agude/agude.github.io/_posts/2023-01-30-ai_artists_and_technology.md

 obvious is that my support is also because I am an artist, specifically a landscape photographer.

-Photography has [a complicated history as "art"][jstor].
+Photography---just like AI-generated art---has [a complicated history as "art"][jstor].
 Although the first photograph was taken in 1826, it wasn't until 1924 that an American museum recognized the medium as art by [including photographs in its permanent collection][as].
 At first artists feared photography would replace traditional visual arts due to the ease of taking a picture.
 But eventually they realized it was a useful tool that could be combined with other art forms, even if they did not recognize photography as an art in its own right.[^brush_and_pencil]<sup>, </sup>[^the_new_path]

 [jstor]: https://daily.jstor.org/when-photography-was-not-art/